ESPA 2012 Annual Science Conference

 The ESPA Science Conference was held in London on 19 and 20 November 2012.

-The goal of the conference was to bring the ESPA research community up-to-date with developments in ESPA science, including new results, new projects, tools and approaches, and to provide an opportunity for researchers working on ES- and/or PA-related work to meet and interact with others working on similar issues.
+The goal of the conference was to bring the ESPA research community up-to-date with developments in ESPA science, including new results, new projects, tools and approaches, and to provide an opportunity for researchers working on ecosystem services- and/or poverty alleviation-related work to meet and interact with others working on similar issues.

 Agenda and Report